-- i.
-Solar access
+- Solar access

-- ii.
-Coherence with the character of the neighbourhood or other parts of Jacks Point
+- Coherence with the character of the neighbourhood or other parts of Jacks Point

-- iii.
-Quality of private open space
+- Quality of private open space

-- iv.
-Privacy
+- Privacy

-- v.
-Controls to avoid bland, monotonous or excessively repetitious built forms
+- Controls to avoid bland, monotonous or excessively repetitious built forms

-- vi.
-Passive surveillance of public spaces
+- Passive surveillance of public spaces

 - vii.
-The visual impression of buildings when viewed from the street

-viii.
-Waste management arrangements ix.
-Potential effects on the cost of building

-(c) A design review process is necessary or appropriate and, if proposed, the robustness of this process.
+The visual impression of buildings when viewed from the street - viii.
+Waste management arrangements - Potential effects on the cost of building - A design review process is necessary or appropriate and, if proposed, the robustness of this process.